xTool O1 Omni vs eufyMake E1: Two Machines, One Bench

 Which printer integrates better with laser cutters?

 xTool has the stronger laser integration story.
-Its public UV hub describes a Print & Cut workflow connecting the UV printer and xTool lasers in xTool Studio. eufyMake E1 can complement laser-made blanks, but it does not have the same native xTool laser registration ecosystem.
+The final O1 Omni feature reveal is Laser Meets Printer: O1 prints the color layer while a compatible xTool laser cuts the outline in the same software workflow. eufyMake E1 can complement laser-made blanks, but it does not have the same native xTool laser registration ecosystem.

 How does Anker's track record affect the eufyMake E1?